BuddyForms/BuddyForms-Attach-Post-with-Group/readme.txt

 create a new option to select the group user role needed to edit the post rework the templates clean up the code

+= 1.1.3 =
+Rename session.
+Make all more logic and self explaining thanks to user feedback.
+Rebuild the ui and widgets

 = 1.1.2 =
 add a new function buddyforms_groups_group_settings_edited to sync the post status